TechBeamers

 Share

-This tutorial explains every bit of Python f-string feature.
+This tutorial covers the concept of Python f-strings and explains string formatting in detail with self-explanatory examples.
 It is an implementation of the PEP 498 specifications for formatting Python strings in an entirely new way.
-Since it is available from Python version 3.6, so make sure you have the same or higher version to use f-strings.
+It is available in Python version 3.6 and above.

 F-strings are a new method for handling strings in Python.
 It is based on the PEP 498 design specs.
 To create an f-string, you need to prefix it with the ‘f’ literal.
 Its primary purpose is to simplify the string substitution.